Carpenter Ants Vs. Black Ants (11 Ways To Tell Them Apart)

 1. Taxonomy

-Carpenter ants belong to the taxonomic genus of Camponotus, consisting of over 1,000 species globally.
+Carpenter ants belong to the taxonomic genus Camponotus, consisting of over 1,000 species globally.
 Black ants belong to the genus Lasius and consist of 149 species.

 Due to their color, black carpenter ants, Camponotus pennsylvanicus, are easily confused with black garden ants, Lasius niger.